carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       mental and behavioural disorder outpatients (2018), by district
+       Mental and behavioural disorder outpatients (2018), by district

-hypertension outpatients (2018)
+Hypertension outpatients (2018)
 -------------------------------

 Outpatient numbers for hypertension were summed across each analysis area.